m-labs/artiq/doc/manual/faq.rst

 organize parameters in folders?
 -------------------------------

-Use gui auto-completion and filtering.
+Use GUI auto-completion and filtering.
 Names need to be unique.

 enforce functional dependencies between parameters?